How to calculate the nth root of a number on a calculator

 √ⁿ(x) = x^(1/n)

-This means to find the nth root, you raise the number to the power of the reciprocal of n
+This means to find the nth root, you raise the number to the power of the reciprocal of n.
+For instance:

 - To find the square root of 16, calculate